zobornost/Dendron/notes/unholy.rules.heroic.md

 ## Basic Moves

-When you attempt a _feat of strength_ roll 1D20 and add your STR.
+When you attempt a to lift, push, pull, or carry something massive, to break something strong, or to otherwise make some show of foucre, roll 1D20 and add your STR.

 | Roll  | Result                                             |
 |-------|----------------------------------------------------|